EdvardPedersen/PedagogiskMappe/_pages/utviklingsprosjekt.md

 Noe om teori

+David Kember , Doris Y. P. Leung & K. P. Kwan (2002) Does the Use of Student Feedback Questionnaires Improve the Overall Quality of Teaching?, Assessment & Evaluation in Higher Education, 27:5, 411-425, DOI: 10.1080/0260293022000009294

+John T. E. Richardson (2005) Instruments for obtaining student feedback: a review of the literature, Assessment & Evaluation in Higher Education, 30:4, 387-415, DOI: 10.1080/02602930500099193

+Cohen, Peter A. "Effectiveness of student-rating feedback for improving college instruction: A meta-analysis of findings."
+Research in higher education 13.4 (1980): 321-341.

 # Metode

 På semesterets første forelesning rekrutteres frivillige studenter som vil delta på å gi tilbakemelding på kursgjennomføringen.